department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/research/oct-2020-cc-provider-discovery/conversation-guide-cc-discovery.md

-# Conversation Guide Template for Moderated Research
+# Conversation Guide Template for Moderated Research [DRAFT]

 ## Moderator logistics

 [ ] Before the session, send out the [observer instructions](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/platform/research/during-research/howto-observer-instructions.md) to the [#feedback-backchannel](https://dsva.slack.com/channels/feedback-backchannel)).

-[ ] In the Attendees section, make sure everyone except the participant is on mute
+[ ] Have the prototype link available

-[ ] In the Audio section, click the drop-down arrow and make sure "Play Entry/Exit Chimes" is unchecked*
+[ ] Update the Zoom sharing section

-[ ] Check your [screensharing setup]
+[ ] In the Attendees section, make sure everyone except the participant is on mute [ ] In the Audio section, click the drop-down arrow and make sure "Play Entry/Exit Chimes" is unchecked [ ] Check your [screensharing setup]

-[ ]When the participant is ready, begin the session with the following intro
+[ ]When the participant is ready, begin the session with the following intro:

 ### Project-specific setup